Program Of Reusable Containers Proposed At WEF

 Plastics are expected to outweigh fish in the ocean by 2050.
 Marine life is choking on the debris: Microplastics are in our soil, our water, our air, getting into our bodies with potential consequences that we don't fully understand yet.
 Massive amounts of plastic have piled up in landfills, some emitting greenhouse gases and contributing to global warming over the seeming eternity they take to degrade.
 Plastics are threatening the health of the planet and its inhabitants, and they’re not going away.

 Procter & Gamble, Unilever, Nestlé, PepsiCo, Danone, Mars Petcare, Mondelēz International and others — some of the world’s largest consumer goods companies — are partnering on a potential solution to limit future waste.
 They’re working together on a project known as Loop, announced at the World Economic Forum in Davos, Switzerland on Thursday.
-It offers consumers an alternative to recycling — a system that isn't working well these days, according to CNN.
+It offers consumers an alternative to recycling — a system that isn't working well these days,

 At this point, the partners are testing the waters.
 It’s an experiment they’ll roll out to several thousand consumers in New York and Paris this May, with plans to expand to London later in 2019 and Toronto, Tokyo and San Francisco in 2020.